rails/rails/guides/source/active_record_validations.md

 end
 ```

-The default error message for this helper is _"failed comparison"_.
+The default error message for this validator is _"failed comparison"_.
 You can also
 pass in a custom message via the `message` option.

 These options are all supported: